Buddhist Project Sunshine

 Our biggest contributions were through (1) professional investigative work, and (2) offering moderated social media discussion forums for people to discuss these issues and how they are experiencing them on a personal level.
 Our investigations directly led to the police opening investigations of Osel Mukpo and John Weber.
 The project completed after two years.
 At the time of completion the first Shambhala leader, Bill Karelis, was incarcerated in Boulder, Colorado.

+The project completed in 2018.
 This page is an archive of the work of the project.

 Andrea is someone of immense courage.
 She has dared to speak out about the destructive behaviours of a group of powerful people, bringing light and healing into the darkness.
 We praise and honour her.Jo-Anne Raynes